tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Although TLS PSKs can be established out of band,
-PSKs can also be established in a previous connection and then reused ("session resumption").
+PSKs can also be established in a previous connection and then used to establish a new session ("session resumption").
 Once a handshake has completed, the server can send to the client a PSK identity that corresponds to a unique key derived from the initial handshake (see {{NSTMessage}}).
 The client can then use that PSK identity in future handshakes to negotiate the use of the associated PSK.
-If the server accepts it, then the security context of the new connection is cryptographically tied to the original connection and the key derived from the initial handshake is used to bootstrap the cryptographic state instead of a full handshake.
+If the server accepts the PSK, then the security context of the new connection is cryptographically tied to the original connection and the key derived from the initial handshake is used to bootstrap the cryptographic state instead of a full handshake.